menu

 Philipsburg / California University of Pennsylvania is a suburban neighborhood (based on population density) located in California, Pennsylvania.

 Philipsburg / California University of Pennsylvania real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Philipsburg / California University of Pennsylvania neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Philipsburg / California University of Pennsylvania neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics